Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Method

 Capability Admission is the first governance checkpoint: it determines whether a capability request may enter the execution pipeline.
 The admission module receives the proposed capability identifier, invocation parameters, the active environment profile, the current policy set, authority state, and capability manifest.
 It checks whether the capability exists, is registered for the current environment, has satisfied permissions, and is allowed under the governance profile.
 Admission produces one of four outcomes: \textbf{accept} (enter policy evaluation), \textbf{reject} (not allowed), \textbf{defer} (valid later but not now), or \textbf{escalate} (requires supervisory review).

-\subsection{Policy Guard}
+\subsubsection{Policy Guard}

 If Capability Admission answers ``may this capability be considered?'', the Policy Guard answers ``under what constraints may this invocation execute now?''
-It evaluates runtime policy over the concrete request---parameter bounds, force/speed limits, location prohibitions, retry budgets, approval thresholds, and environment-specific constraints.
+It evaluates runtime policy over the concrete request: parameter bounds, force/speed limits, location prohibitions, retry budgets, approval thresholds, and environment-specific constraints.
 A policy rule takes the abstract form $\text{if } \phi(\hat{c}_t, x_t, \Gamma_t) \text{ then } \delta$, where $\phi$ is a condition and $\delta \in \{\text{allow}, \text{modify}, \text{deny}, \text{escalate}\}$.
+The collection of active policy rules, environment profiles, and governance parameters constitutes the system's \emph{governance knowledge base}, which is inspectable, modifiable, and portable across deployments without altering the agent or its capabilities.
 The \textbf{modify} outcome is particularly important: it constrains execution into safer operational bounds without requiring the agent to replan from scratch.
 For example, a mobile manipulation request may be allowed directly in simulation but modified on a real robot with reduced velocity, restricted corridor, and mandatory collision margin.

-\subsection{Execution Watcher}
+\subsubsection{Execution Watcher}

-The Execution Watcher observes live execution to determine whether it remains consistent with policy, expected progress, and safe operating conditions---without it, governance degenerates into static pre-checking.
+The Execution Watcher observes live execution to determine whether it remains consistent with policy, expected progress, and safe operating conditions; without it, governance degenerates into static pre-checking.
 It consumes signals such as controller state, sensor readings, motion trajectories, timing progress, completion indicators, retry counters, and environment-state changes, and performs four core functions: (1)~\emph{progress tracking}, (2)~\emph{constraint monitoring} for runtime policy violations, (3)~\emph{anomaly detection} for instability, timeout, drift, or unsafe transitions, and (4)~\emph{escalation signaling} when governance thresholds are crossed.

-\subsection{Recovery and Rollback Manager}
+\subsubsection{Recovery and Rollback Manager}